-Internal decorations Walls and ceilings have been painted or papered.
-Internal joinery has a pitched pine or painted finish.
-Visually inspected.
-Cellars None.
 Electricity Mains supply.
-Distribution wiring, where seen, is formed in PVC sheathed cable with the power points being of the modern square pin 13 amp type.
+Electricity is also provided by the photovoltaic panels.
+Distribution wiring, where seen, is formed in PVC sheathed cable with the power points being of a modern square pin 13 amp type.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Gas There is a bottled calor gas supply.
+Gas Mains supply.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Water, plumbing and bathroom fittings There is a private water supply from a spring with the filtration system located externally in a storage unit.
-Distribution pipework, where seen, is formed in copper together with uPVC soil and waste pipes.
-Sanitary fittings are a mixture of modern and traditional in design.
+Water, plumbing and bathroom fittings Mains supply.
+Distribution pipework, where seen, is formed in copper together with uPVC soil/waste pipes.
+Sanitary fittings are relatively modern in design.
 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water An oil fired boiler serves a series of radiators throughout and also heats the hot water.
-The boiler is located externally and the oil storage tank is by the Barn.
-The megaflo cylinder is in one of the Bedrooms.
+Heating and hot water A gas fired boiler serves a series of radiators and also heats the hot water via the cylinder.
+We have also been informed that the gas fired Aga can heat the radiators and the hot water as well.
 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-Drainage Water borne to a private septic tank located in the vicinity of the Polytunnel.
+Drainage Water borne to a private septic tank located within the garden grounds to the north of the house.
 Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.

-Fire, smoke and burglar alarms Smoke detectors have been installed.
+Fire, smoke and burglar alarms Smoke and heat detectors have been installed.
 Visually inspected.
 No test whatsoever were carried out to any systems or appliances.
 There is now a requirement in place for compliant interlinked fire, smoke and heat detectors in residential properties.
 The new fire smoke and alarm standard came into force in Scotland in February 2022, requiring a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also requires to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon fuelled appliance such as a boiler, open fire or wood burner etc. a carbon monoxide detector is also required.
 The surveyor will only comment on the presence of a smoke detector etc. but will not test them, ascertain if they are in working order, interlinked and / or fully compliant with the fire and smoke alarm standard that was introduced in 2022.
 We have for the purposes of the report, assumed the system is fully compliant, if not then the appropriate compliant system will required to be installed prior to sale.
 This of course should be confirmed by your legal advisor.